(Redirected from Quantum Drives)

 Interdiction is the act of 'pulling' another ship out of quantum, an ambush tactic used for both tactical engagement and piracy.
 NPCs are capable of interdicting players, which spawns an asteroid cluster providing a playing field for the ambush to take place on, rather than simply being open space as would almost definitely be the case without this spawning mechanic.

-Most quantum drives are capable of being "upgraded" to allow for the usage of Jump points.
+Quantum drives are capable of being "upgraded" with Jump Drives to allow for the usage of Jump points.

 Quantum drives are also capable of linking together and performing a group jump.
 By synchronizing a group of ships, a 'Jump Leader' can select a destination, and after waiting for all of the ships to calibrate, can direct the group of ships to jump automatically to the destination.
 This simplifies group travel and makes it easier for fleets to coordinate jumps.